opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param mtx: Input matrix that must have  ``CV_32FC1``  or  ``CV_64FC1``  type and square size.

-The function ``determinant`` computes and returns the determinant of the specified matrix.
+The function ``determinant`` calculates and returns the determinant of the specified matrix.
 For small matrices ( ``mtx.cols=mtx.rows<=3`` ), the direct method is used.
 For larger matrices, the function uses LU factorization with partial pivoting.

-For symmetric positively-determined matrices, it is also possible to use :ocv:func:`eigen` decomposition to compute the determinant.
+For symmetric positively-determined matrices, it is also possible to use :ocv:func:`eigen` decomposition to calculate the determinant.

 .. seealso::